Spiritual Warfare

 *What I mean by “on his/her way to apostasy” is that when Christians who aren’t fully submitted to and abiding in the Lord in faithfulness—choosing to live and walk by the flesh rather than by His Spirit in holiness/sanctification, can, first, grieve the Spirit (Ephesians 4:30).
 This is what happens each time any Christian chooses to walk by the flesh and not by Him, though, at this point Christians can acknowledge sin, confess sin, and repent, and He will forgive (1 John 1:8-9).
 But when Christians do not repent and continue down the path of the flesh in rebellion, then, they can eventually quench the Spirit (1 Thessalonians 5:19).
 The Holy Spirit is likened to a fire/flame (Acts 2:3-4), and Christians can extinguish this flame, the Spirit in us, ignoring and rejecting Him and His work in us continuously, thus becoming open to allowing Satan in and turning and walking away from God (apostasy) in our free will (Romans 11:22/ 1 Corinthians 15:2/ etc.).
 1, 2, 3 John are great passages for true conversion and sin.
 In these passages, we see that those who practice sinning are not of God.
 And those who are genuinely born of God and continue in the faith, do not keep on sinning, and the evil one (Satan) does not “touch” them (as in, assail them [without their allowance] to the point of severing “the vital union between Christ and the believer” [BLB] 1 John 5:18; this goes with God’s promises we see in passages like John 10:28-29 and Romans 8:38-39).
 However, as made clear from other passages of Scripture, like I’ve provided, Satan can influence and tempt all Christians—even causing whatever labor for the Gospel to be in vain, apostasy, because Satan would succeed in tempting Christians to the point of abandoning the faith of their own will (1 Thessalonians 3:5).
 Yet, God always provides boundaries for temptation, not letting us be tempted beyond our ability and offering a way of escape from the temptation (1 Corinthians 10:13).

-Something to note: We have the free will choice, even after salvation, to live for Him by His Spirit—abiding in Christ fully in faithfulness and repentance—or live in the flesh and rebellion, eventually walking away (I mean, Paul’s letters were written to the churches, the saved, and were full of rebuke, correction, and warning not to be led astray.
+Something to note: We have the free-will choice, even after salvation, to live for Him by His Spirit—abiding in Christ fully in faithfulness and repentance—or live in the flesh and rebellion, eventually walking away (I mean, Paul’s letters were written to the churches, the saved, and were full of rebuke, correction, and warning not to be led astray.
 It is apparent that living by the flesh or by the Spirit is a choice, but the genuinely saved will be bent in the Spirit toward the latter, while those who are either false convert or on their way to apostasy, having allowed Satan’s influence to lead astray, will be bent toward the former).

 Paul’s letter to Timothy, 1 Timothy 4, makes clear that Christians can depart from the faith BY devoting themselves to deceitful spirits and teachings of demons through insincere, lying people whose consciences are seared (desensitized and made ineffective).
 False teaching is demonic, and when Christians adopt those false teachings, which comes from the demonic, deceitful spirits (the source of the error—remember, Satan is the father of lies—John 8:44), they eventually depart from the faith.
 This example is also given with young Christian widows in 1 Timothy 5:14-15—those who give the adversary (Satan) an opportunity and have strayed away from the faith to follow Satan (in his falsehoods/lies).